 . . .

-Generosity has nonmore effect on Morgana's heart as pleads to Uther's ears.
-Merlin understands the sentiment - the desire to have her once again in their midst, to witness the return of old Morgana - that taunting hope, however faint.
+Generosity falls as deaf on Morgana's heart as pleads to Uther's ears.
+Merlin understands the sentiment - his desire to have her once again in their midst, to see the return of the good old Morgana - a taunting hope, however faint.

-He also knows the futility of his attempt to dissuade the King on the eve of this fatal event.
-The deal has been struck, the arrangements have been made.
-All that's left for them is to wait.
+He also knows the futility of his attempts to dissuade the King on the eve of this fatal event.
+The deal has been struck, the arrangements made.
+All that's left now is to wait.

 - a -